Gain Insider Knowledge of the Private Equity and Small Business Worlds

 Some business owners may wish to embark on this step in the selling a business checklist before step one.
 Getting an idea of what your business is worth can help you decide to either sell soon or hit pause and make some business improvements first.
 Understanding your company’s EBITDA is a core piece of understanding your business’s value: EBITDA multiplied by your company’s enterprise multiple yields a rough estimate of your business valuation.
 The enterprise multiple depends on many factors such as current market conditions, comparable sales, and the company’s growth potential.

 Consulting a trustworthy advisor to obtain a business valuation is key.
 There are also business valuation calculators available online.
+Ours was developed through years of experience buying and selling businesses.
+Try it here.
 Knowing your valuation allows you to only entertain prospective buyers who are willing to pay market value, reducing your risk of selling for less than you could have.

 1. Organize Your Financial and Legal Documentation